peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 regarding multiple Digital Credentials, and MUST contain a json object with the member `status_assertion_requests`.

-The `status_assertion_requests` MUST be set with an array of strings.

-Each string within the array is a Digital Credential Status Assertion Request.
+The `status_assertion_requests` MUST be set with an array of strings, where each string within the array represents a Digital Credential Status Assertion Request.

 The Credential Issuer that receives the Status Assertion Request MUST validate that the Wallet Instance making the request is